ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/index.md

 ### Repository structure

 Each configuration in [github.com/ACCESS-NRI/access-am3-configs](https://github.com/ACCESS-NRI/access-am3-configs) repository is stored as a git branch.
-Most of the branches are named according to the following naming scheme:
+Most of the ACCESS-NRI supported branches are named according to the following naming scheme:

 * {dev|release}-{nominal_resolution}